 These databases may share full contact details, social media profiles, photos, criminal records, personal financial information, and more.
 What’s even scarier is that you may not even be aware that these sites have said info.

 Fortunately, Incogni will also contact major People Search Sites on your behalf and demand the deletion of your data.
+We've also seen Incogni reviews on Reddit also discussing this feature.

 The drawbacks of using Incogni